HyoYoonNam/Data-Structures/Binary-coded_decimal.md

 > Both **Zoned Decimal** and **Packed Decimal** formats are types of BCD because they represent decimal digits in a binary form.
   당연하게도 이 둘 외에도 더 있다.

+> Pretty much the only place you would see BCD these days is in some low level hardware where you want to read/x-mit a digit without using a microprocessor at all.

 ## Zoned-decimal format
 **Zoned-decimal format** means that each byte of storage can contain one digit or one character.